 Why do you need a mission?

-It guides your nonprofit’s actions across a range of situations and contexts, shares your purpose with stakeholders, and motivates your people.
+A killer nonprofit mission guides your organization's actions across a range of situations and contexts, shares your purpose with stakeholders, and motivates your people.

 What mistakes should nonprofits look out for in terms of their mission?

 Don’t take on too much.
 While you want to be open to new opportunities for growth, you also want to remain focused.
 Keep it short and clear.
 And be sure to review your mission statement regularly—it should evolve along with the organization.

 What is the difference between a nonprofit purpose and mission?

 A nonprofit's purpose is its raison d'être, its reason for being.
 In other words, the purpose is why your nonprofit exists.
 On the other hand, the mission is a more specific and actionable statement that outlines all the things we've discussed: not only the purpose but how it approaches fulfilling its purpose.
 So, if the purpose is the why, the mission is also the what and how.